gbv/K10PlusBot/README.md

     wd config reset
     wd config credentials https://www.wikidata.org

-## Usage
+## Scripts and their usage

+### kxpwd

+Add K10plus PPN statements based on existing ISBN statements.

 Run bot, optionally with an ISBN prefix such as `3-`:

     ./kxpwd.sh 3-

+Second argument is maximum number of identifiers to retrieve.

+### stats

-The script `./stats.sh` will count usage of K10plus property and ISBN properties.
+`./stats.sh` will count usage of K10plus property and ISBN properties.

+### remove-human-claims

+Remove K10plus PPPN statements on items about humans (Q5).
+The property should only be used on bibliographic records.

 ## License